Direct deep-sea carbon dioxide injection

-Background
+Context

-Oceans cover slightly more than 70% of the total surface area of the Earth, and plays a major role in helping to stabilize Earth's climate.
+Oceans cover slightly more than 70% of the total surface area of the Earth, and play a major role in Earth's climate system.
 Due to the solubility of carbon dioxide in water, CO_{2} naturally dissolves in oceanic waters to form an equilibrium.
 With an increase in the concentration of carbon dioxide in the atmosphere, the position of equilibrium pushes the equilibrium in the direction such that more CO_{2} dissolves into the water.
-Due to this mechanism, more than 500 Gtons of carbon dioxide (amounting to a total of 140 Gtons of carbon) of anthropogenic carbon dioxide emissions released over the past 2 centuries have been absorbed by the oceans.
+Due to this mechanism, more than 500 Gtons of carbon dioxide (amounting to a total of 140 Gtons of carbon) of anthropogenic carbon dioxide emissions released over the past 200 years have been absorbed by the oceans.
 With increasing atmospheric CO_{2} concentrations released due to human activities as compared to levels before the Industrialization, oceans are currently absorbing 7 Gt carbon dioxide per annum.

 After atmospheric carbon dioxide dissolves into the ocean, part of the carbon dioxide reacts with seawater to form carbonic acid.
 As carbonic acid continues to interact with water molecules, carbonate is formed, which increases the concentration of hydrogen ions in the ocean and consequently reduces ocean pH.
 Therefore, increasing carbon dioxide concentrations in the atmosphere decreases ocean pH in a process called ocean acidification.

+The concept of purposefully injecting carbon dioxide into the deeper parts of the ocean was first proposed by Italian physicist Cesare Marchetti in 1976.
+It was thought that dilute carbon dioxide injection at 0.37 GTC/yr would have a negligible effect on ocean pH.
+Dilute ocean injection requires little infrastructure in comparison to other forms of ocean injection.